jundalisay/superb/content/en/social/economics/end-of-capitalism.md

 It also is a better alternative to a single currency like the Euro, which has many regulations, and the US Dollar, which is controlled by one country.

+## Ends Both Capitalism and Marxism Gradually

+Since the points system gradually reduces the importance of equity, then stock-trading and stock-investments, then Capitalism also reduces in importance.

+With Capitalism reduced, then the need for Marxism also declines, since Marx created it to counteract the evils of the capitalist bourgeoisie.
+This will slowly eliminate the Cold War which currenly manifests as AUKUS-EU vs China-Russia.

 <!-- The CLearing funds circulate imports and exports between countries.
 This unifies national economies as one.
 The investor gains from investing in the right funds that focus on specific industry.
 For example, during a Covid outbreak, the a country can establish a vaccine-importation fund which will invite the money from rich people.

 Each country has a certain industry that it wants to grow and so there is always investment opportunity for Clearing Funds.